Ooggle/MangaRock-API/README.md

 ## Thanks

-thanks to [@MeatReed](https://github.com/MeatReed) for all the application API tests and [@duyleekun](https://github.com/duyleekun/mangarock-ded) for the reverse enginerring to get the qtoken.
+thanks to [@MeatReed](https://github.com/MeatReed) for all the application API tests and [@duyleekun](https://github.com/duyleekun/mangarock-ded) for the reverse enginerring part to get the qtoken.